Blair Thomson of Exeter-based studio Believe in interviews Belgian-born “Lord of the Logos” Christophe Szpajdel (pronounced “shpydel”).

 In October, I created the logo for the cover, and finally, at the end of January, the book was released.
 I didn’t interfere at any time with the process of assembling the book, as I gave Gestalten my full trust.
 They did a wonderful job juxtaposing the photos I took in different parts of the world (mostly Whiskey Town Lake in Northern California, Mount Hood in Oregon, Dartmoor, and the Southwest Coast Path in Devon).

 The result is amazing and I am more than delighted with the work of Gestalten.
 Finally I can regard this book as my child.
 It really is a part of me.

 Do you have any advice for budding logo designers — metal or otherwise?

 It is better to specialize in something you really feel for.
 Try to find as many inspirational surroundings as possible to unleash your creativity.

 Win a signed copy of Szpajdel’s book Lord of the Logos

 “This book is a collection of work by Christophe Szpajdel, an artist whose fans in the underground black metal community worship him as the Lord of the Logos.
 It includes hundreds of powerful logos, each of which captures the force of this musical genre anew.
 Through his surprising use of aesthetic influences such as art deco and nature, Szpajdel has brought a new dynamic into the gothic visuality of heavy metal.
 This publication, which is done in the style of a black prayerbook, shows not only how he has succeeded in leaving his own visual mark on this music, but how he has also expanded the canon of forms it uses.”

-To enter the draw, leave a comment naming someone you want to see interviewed on Logo Design Love.
-One commenter will be chosen randomly on Friday 26th February, notified by email, and posted here.
+To enter the draw, leave a comment naming someone you’d like to see interviewed here.
+The winner will be randomly chosen and emailed on Friday 26th.